Yu-Gi-Oh! The Eternal Duelist Soul

 Yu-Gi-Oh!
 The Eternal Duelist Soul (Note: Known in Japan as Yu-Gi-Oh!
 Duel Monsters 5: Expert 1. (遊☆戯☆王デュエルモンスターズ５ エキスパート１, Yū-Gi-Ō!
 Dyueru Monsutāzu Faibu: Ekisupāto Wan)) is a card battle video game based on the Yu-Gi-Oh! franchise.
 It was developed and published by Konami and released on July 5, 2001 in Japan, October 16, 2002 in the United States for Game Boy Advance.
 It features a single-player campaign against opponents from the Yu-Gi-Oh! anime as well as a multiplayer head-to-head mode.

 It was positively received by critics for its gameplay, although the game's campaign was criticized for its lack of a true story, and the absence of a tutorial mode was noted as an issue for inexperienced players.
 The game was re-released in 2025 as part of the Yu-Gi-Oh!
 Early Days Collection game compilation.

 Gameplay

+The game structure and progression carries over most aspects from the previous Duel Monsters series games on Game Boy.
+Players challenge a set of computer opponents modelled after characters to card game duels, and after a certain number of wins against the opponents in a set, the next set of opponents is unlocked.
+A new calendar system has been added, facilitating scheduled and random events to happen as the days advance.

-The game transfers the rulebook of the physical card game into digital form, featuring over 800 cards.
-They can be added by acquiring them from in-game card packs or entering a password found on the physical card.
-The player has a selection of enemies to battle, and winning a certain number of duels against each group will unlock new booster packs and levels of opponents to face.
+The most notable change is in the rule-set of the actual duels, which aims to adapt the “Expert rules” of the physical card game, as opposed to the previous titles which loosely based themselves on the older and depreciated “Official rules”.
+The game features over 800 cards (900 in the Japanese version) for the player to collect and duel with.
+Cards can be acquired from in-game card packs won after winning duels or received as a weekly in-game magazine freebie.
+Alternatively, one can also enter an eight-digit password found on the physical cards themselves to add a copy of that card to their digital collection.